Quickstart: Block access when a session risk is detected with Azure Active Directory Identity Protection

 - Sign in to your Azure portal as Alain Charon.

 Create your Conditional Access policy

-The scenario in this quickstart uses a sign-in from a Tor Browser to generate a detected Sign-ins from anonymous IP addresses risk event.
-The risk level of this risk event is medium.
-To respond to this risk event, you set the sign-in risk condition to medium.
+The scenario in this quickstart uses a sign-in from a Tor Browser to generate a detected Sign-ins from anonymous IP addresses risk detection.
+The risk level of this risk detection is medium.
+To respond to this risk detection, you set the sign-in risk condition to medium.

 This section shows how to create the required sign-in risk Conditional Access policy.
 In your policy, set:

 - Sign in to your Azure portal as global administrator.